Note: Please read this page in conjunction with our NLP Presuppositions and Other Useful Principles,

-- discovery, coachability check, leadership assessment, stakeholder input, psychometric (if appropriate), leader to choose maximum of 2 behaviours to improve.
-Select time frame – normally 6 or 12 months, estimate the benefits of improving and the implication of not improving.
+- discovery, coachability check, leadership assessment, stakeholder input, psychometric (if appropriate), leader to choose a maximum of 2 behaviours to improve.
+Select time frame – normally 6 or 12 months; estimate the benefits and implications of not improving.

-- develop monthly action plan, brief coach on feedback and feedforward, agree a simply action plan for the month, rehearse with with coach as necessary, repeat monthly,
+- develop a monthly action plan, brief coach on feedback and feedforward, agree on a simple action plan for the month, rehearse with coach as necessary, repeat monthly,

 - conduct a mini survey, every 3-6 months complete a confidential mini-survey, complete after action assessment,